General der Nachrichtenaufklärung: Work on USA Traffic 1941-1944

 Current solution of the M-94 from 1942 to 1943 was done both at OKH/Chi and at KONA 5 at St. Germanin.
 The work consisted of finding the daily key.
 A set of 25 charts of synoptic tables, corresponding to the 25 discs of the machine was constructed, apparently similar to the synoptic tables used by American cryptanalysts.
 The daily key was found by assuming a beginning, and using the charts to discover possible disc arrangements.
 Later, IBM machinery was used to eliminate impossible charts.
 Graupe of NAAS 5 stated that it usually took two days to recover the order of the discs and that only fifty groups were required for the system to be broken.
 Estimates on the amount of material solved range from 70% to 90%.

 The M-94 was succeeded in 1943 by the M-209, which was first solved by the Germans in the autumn of 1943, and continued to be solved with some success throughout the remaining years of the war.
 The breaking of M-209 was achieved in OKH/Chi by Steinberg and Luzius, who were aided by the knowledge that the US government had brought the Hagelin machine which had once been offered to the German government.
-At first only relative settings could be recovered,I-142 p.
-3 but later the section refined its technique of recovering absolute settings so that not only paired messages but in a large number of cases, a whole day's traffic could be read.
+At first only relative settings could be recovered, but later the section refined its technique of recovering absolute settings so that not only paired messages but in a large number of cases, a whole day's traffic could be read.
 The technique of achieving true settings was passed on by OKH/Chi to the Kriegsmarine and the Luftwaffe.